 People seem to go right to the medicine cabinet, doctor or pharmacy to feel better, but – in many cases – feeling better is a matter of eating better.
-Make sure your dinner plate has many colors of fruits and veggies, plus drink garlic picturehalf your body weight in ounces of water each day to ensure your body runs smoothly.
+Make sure your dinner plate has many colors of fruits and veggies, plus drink half your body weight in ounces of water each day to ensure your body runs smoothly.

 Theses foods can add extra flu and cold-fighting nutrients to your winter food plan: